Electromagnetic characteristics as probes into the inner structures of the predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular states: The magnetic moment properties of the predicted molecules

 In alignment with the approaches for the mass spectrum calculations of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks in Ref. \cite{Yalikun:2023waw} and in pursuit of a comprehensive analysis of their electromagnetic properties, we incorporate both $S$-$D$ wave mixing effects and coupled-channel effects in our study.
 These physical mechanisms may play essential role for a rigorous treatment of the electromagnetic characteristics of such systems.
 To facilitate the subsequent discussion, we list the specific $S$- and $D$-wave channels, denoted as $|^{2S+1}L_J\rangle$, considered for the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks when $S$-$D$ wave mixing effects are included:

 Here, the notation $|^{2S+1}L_J\rangle$ labels the channels in the discussed system, where $S$, $L$, and $J$ represent the spin, orbital, and total angular momentum quantum numbers, respectively.
-The spin–orbital wave function for a channel $|^{2S+1}L_J\rangle$ is constructed as
+The spin-orbital wave function for a channel $|^{2S+1}L_J\rangle$ is constructed as

 where $C^{J,J_z}_{S,S_z;L,L_z}$ is the Clebsch-Gordan coefficient, $|S,S_z\rangle$ is the spin wave function, and $|L,L_z\rangle$ is the orbital wave function.